 A provision is a liability for which the maturity or the amount is uncertain.
 A provision is recognized if, as a result of a past event, the Company has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
-As at August 31, 2012, and as at August 31, 2011, there was no provision accounted for in the statement of financial position.
+As at November 30, 2012 and as at November 30, 2011, there is no provision accounted for at statement of financial position.